tdixon97/reboost/docs/source/manual/hpge.rst

 Data tiers
 ----------

-The processing is defined in terms of several *tiers*:
+The processing is defined in terms of several *tiers*, mirroring the logic of the `pygama <https://pygama.readthedocs.io/en/stable/>`_ data processing software used for LEGEND.

 - **stp** or "step" the raw *remage* outputs corresponding to Geant4 steps,
 - **hit** the data from each channel independently after grouping in discrete physical interactions in the detector.